astrimbu/astrimbu/README.md

-- 👋 hi, i'm alan
+- 👋 hi im alan
-- 👨‍💻 researching ai, llms
+- 📖 researching llms
+- 👨‍💻 building web apps
-- ⚖️ simple = good
+- ⚖️ simple is good

 <!---
 astrimbu/astrimbu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.